• Skip to primary navigation

 Ingredients

-There are three components to this recipe 1) the dough for the naan, 2) the spicy filling, and 3) the toppings.
+There are three parts to this bullet naan recipe: the dough, the filling, and the toppings.

 For the dough: